sithis993/Crypter/README.md

 Finally, once the above software is installed you can build the Crypter binary.
 This is a very simple process which is detailed in the next section of this README.

 ## How can I build Crypter?
-Providing you've met the above prerequisites, building Crypter is straightforward:
+Providing you've met the above prerequisites, building Crypter is now easy thanks to the newly added builder application.

-- Run the *Build.py* script in the *build* directory of this repository.
+- Run the *Build.pyw* script in the *build* directory of this repository to launch the builder.
+- Change any desired options or leave the fields as they are the build Crypter with the default configuration.
+- Click the BUILD button at the bottom of the app to launch the builder.
 - Check the *bin* directory (created during the build) in the root of the repository for the produced binary.

-A more detailed guide on building Crypter will be added to the repository's Wiki in the future.
+A more detailed guide on building and using the Crypter package will be added to the repository's Wiki in the future.

 ## How does Crypter work?
 Crypter's approach is fairly conventional, but the lack of a CnC component does result in different behaviour (see the [Crypter video demonstration](https://youtu.be/r3jaNHmkkXE)).
 Rather than sending the key to a remote server, Crypter instead writes it to a local file so that the files can be easily decrypted.
 Once executed, the following steps are taken: